Last Updated on March 18, 2025

 Interchondral Joints

-Muscles of thoracic age are the intercostals (external, internal and innermost), subcostals, and transversus thoracis.
+Muscles of the thoracic cage are the intercostals (external, internal, and innermost), subcostals, and transversus thoracis.

 All these muscles function to change the volume of the thoracic cavity during respiration.

-Some other muscles that are not part of the thoracic wall but attach to it are the pectoralis major, minor, serratus anterior and the scalene muscles.
+Some other muscles not part of the thoracic cage but attached to it are the pectoralis major, minor, serratus anterior, and scalene muscles.

 Intercostals